Strict Header Parsing

 Implementation

-Enabling both options ensures that Akamai edge servers reject requests with invalid headers and don’t forward them to your origin.
+Enabling both options ensures that Akamai servers reject requests with invalid headers and don’t forward them to your origin.
 In such cases, the end user receives a 400 Bad Request HTTP response code.

 If you don’t want to block traffic from a known client that sends invalid request headers: